iamavnish/tech-event-summaries/README.md

 * [🌨️ Snowflake Summit 2025](#)
 * [📈 Databricks Data + AI Summit 2025](#)

+  In case you would like to check, reports are also available in this repository.

 🌟 The results are **promising**, though there's still room for enhancement.

 This experiment affirms the **potential of AI agents** and if you're building systems like this , I'd love to connect! 🧐